 I recall another time when Paul brought over his new digital camera, and we did a side-by-side comparison of his and my camera's capabilities.

 For some reason, he never wanted to buy a new computer.
 And he tried to run Photoshop Elements on the aging machine.
 So, over the past the last few years I made many trips to his house to act as tech support.
 Once I happened to be riding my bike and he called for tech support.
-I was two blocks from house.
+I was two blocks from his house.
 So, I said, "if you don't mind a sweaty biker coming in your house, I can be right over."

 Paul getting in the Porsche for fun ride in the snow